IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 2. The IAM Decision Diamond

 The Diamond is a single seven-stage flowchart that names every stage of AWS IAM evaluation.
-We use the name The IAM Decision Diamond because the shape of the evaluation is genuinely diamond-like: the request enters at the top, passes through a fixed sequence of decision boxes, and exits at the bottom either as Allow or as Deny (Implicit or Explicit).
+We use the name The IAM Decision Diamond because the overall shape of the flow is genuinely diamond-like: the request enters at a single point (a narrow top), widens in the middle where — for same-account access — either the Resource-Based or the Identity-Based policy can allow it (the union split), and converges to a single exit at the bottom, either Allow or Deny (Implicit or Explicit).
+Despite the name, the figure does not draw flowchart decision symbols (the diamond/rhombus shape): each layer is rendered as a box so that it can carry its multi-line label, and the decision at each layer is shown by the branch arrows (deny / pass).
+The name refers to the overall silhouette, not to individual decision symbols.
 At every stage, an Explicit Deny short-circuits the entire evaluation to Deny without looking at later stages.

 The figure below shows the canonical order.
 Carry this figure in your head.
 Most IAM debugging time is spent at one of these seven nodes.